plabayo/rama/docs/book/src/faq.md

 It was chosen to honor our connection with Peru, the homeland of this magnificent animal, and translated into Japanese because we gratefully have built _rama_ upon the broad shoulders of [Tokio and its community](https://tokio.rs/).
+The name reminds us to the city of Tokyo.

 ## On which platform can I run rama?